 Whatever choices you make, recognize that all presbyopia solutions involve some degree of compromise.
 No currently available corrective lenses or surgical techniques can completely restore the dynamic focusing flexibility your eyes had before presbyopia.

 But that doesn't mean you have to subscribe to a one-size-fits-all mentality.
-Being adaptable is the key and understanding that multiple solutions exist for all your over-40 vision needs.
-Your eye care professional can help you decide which options are best for you.
+Being adaptable is the key — and understanding that multiple solutions exist for all your over-40 vision needs.